tunroam/paper/report/904vpns.md

 ### Preinstalled

-We observed that OpenVPN is usually not supported by default on OSes (except Chromebook) but IPsec based tunnels are.
+We observed that OpenVPN is usually not supported by default on OSes (except Chrome OS) but IPsec based tunnels are.
 This made us decide that the protocol would support *[Multiple protocols and ports]*.